kai-st/comm2216-docs-project/docs/blocks.md

     ![UML shape set expanded in Shapes panel](./assets/UML_in_Shapes_open.png "UML shape set expanded in Shapes panel")

 ## Create a Class Block
+Class Block are the fundamental component of UML class diagrams.
+This section will teach you how to create a class block with four sections: A class header with the class name, a fields block, a constructor block, and a methods block. draw.io doesn't have a prebuilt template that includes a constructor block, so we will add one later in this section.

 1. **Click and Drag** the shape labeled "Class" from the UML section of the Shapes panel to the central canvas.